geocommons/geocoder/README.txt

   $ bin/build_indexes /opt/tiger/geocoder.db

-This process will take a few hours, but it's a *lot* faster than building the indexes incrementally during the import process.
+This process takes 25 minutes on an EC2 instance (8 CPU minutes), but it's a *lot* faster than building the indexes incrementally during the import process.
 Basically, this process simply feeds SQL statements to the sqlite3 utility to construct the indexes on the existing database.

 === Cluster the database tables (optional)